ConversationalComponents/wordpress-plugin/README.md

     human_id_or_url: string; // full url for exchange or ID of bot bot_greeting?: string; // what the bot should say before chat begins, defaults to "Type anything to get started!" is_fabless?: "false" | "true"; // when false/undefined, window is attached to a button, fixed in lower right corner.
-Otherwise it'll be placed under the root component is_open_on_start?: "false" | "true"; // on desktop start open height?: number; // desired height, defaults to 500 width?: number; // desired width, defaults to 300
+Otherwise it'll be placed under the root component is_rtl?: "false" | "true"; // when false/undefined, direction of chat window is left-to-right.
+When true, direction is right to left is_open_on_start?: "false" | "true"; // on desktop start open height?: number; // desired height, defaults to 500 width?: number; // desired width, defaults to 300